-addington has a valuable historic and predominantly 19th century residential character, which is represented by late-Victorian terrace houses, modest workers' cottages, including single-storey timber and masonry houses, and former mansions.
-It contains a mix of shops and pubs, commercial buildings and a few surviving light industrial and warehouse buildings, with many being adapted to residential uses.
+Paddington has a valuable historic and predominantly 19th century residential character, which is represented by late-Victorian terrace houses, modest workers' cottages, including single-storey timber and masonry houses, and former mansions.
+It also contains a mix of shops and pubs, residential flat buildings, commercial buildings and a few surviving light industrial and warehouse buildings, with many being adapted to residential uses.